Whatsapp Icon

 Key Differences Between Lumpectomy and Mastectomy:

-• Extent of Surgery: Lumpectomy removes only the tumor and a small portion of surrounding tissue, whereas mastectomy involves removing the entire breast.
+• Extent of Surgery: Lumpectomy removes only the tumour and a small portion of surrounding tissue, whereas mastectomy involves removing the entire breast.

 • Recovery: Generally, recovery from a lumpectomy is quicker, with less post-operative pain and shorter hospital stays compared to a mastectomy.

-• Cosmetic Outcomes: Since most of the breast is preserved, many patients find the cosmetic outcomes of a lumpectomy more favorable.
+• Cosmetic Outcomes: Since most of the breast is preserved, many patients find the cosmetic outcomes of a lumpectomy more favourable.

 Understanding whether a lumpectomy is the right course of action depends on various factors.
 Some of the criteria making a patient a good candidate for this procedure include:

-1. The tumor is small enough relative to the size of the breast to allow for a good cosmetic outcome.
+1. The tumour is small enough relative to the size of the breast to allow for a good cosmetic outcome.

 2. There is only one site of cancer in the breast, or multiple small areas close enough to be removed together without significantly altering the breast's shape.